Boulder Valley Ranch Trailhead

 The Eagle (2.6 mile from Mesa Reservoir to Eagle Trailhead) and Sage Trails (1.8 mile ) form a loop between this trailhead and the Eagle Trailhead.
 Heading southward on the Sage Trail you can either take this loop or head westward on the Cobalt Trail below an old smelter of 1930s to 1940s vintage and connect to the Eagle Trail as it heads toward the Foothills Trailhead.
-Another option is to pass the Cobalt Trail (0.9 mile) and take the Eagle Trail as it turns up toward the now dry Mesa Reservoir.
+Another option is to pass the Cobalt Trail (0.9 mile) and take the Eagle Trail as it turns up toward the Mesa Reservoir (the reservoir is sometimes dry).
 A loop hike is available in the Mesa Reservoir area by following the Hidden Valley (1.0 mile) and Mesa Reservoir Trails (0.8 mile).

 This area is identified as being popular with people using wheelchairs.
 See the Accessible Trails Page for details.

 Bicycles are allowed on the Eagle and Sage Trails.
 Bicycles may be ridden only on those trails that are posted with the international bicycle symbol.
 Other bike trails on OSMP.

 Learn about bringing your dog to OSMP.
 All dogs must be leashed in the Trailhead Leash Area.
 Beyond the trailhead, dog control requirements vary from trail to trail, so carefully watch for dog regulation signs at trailheads and trail intersections.
 On most OSMP trails in this area, dogs must be on a hand-held leash at all times unless they meet the voice and sight control standard and display a City of Boulder Voice and Sight tag.
 Dog excrement removal is required by law.